Become an adjunct faculty coach at a top 100 university and play a pivotal role in shaping the emerging practitioners in your field!

-We currently seek adjunct faculty coaches with extensive leadership and employee-coaching experience to teach a high-profile, online custom corporate course that prepares frontline workers for first-time management and leaderships roles, primarily within fast casual restaurant, hospitality, and retail industries.
+We currently seek adjunct faculty coaches with extensive leadership and employee-coaching experience to teach a high-profile, online custom corporate course that prepares frontline workers for first-time management and leadership roles, primarily within fast-casual restaurant, hospitality, healthcare, and retail industries.
 The course delivers foundational leadership and management skills necessary to succeed in a first management position and incorporates extensive one-on-one learner coaching.

 Within the context of a first-time, front-line management position, key skill areas in the curriculum include: